MicroDevHub/book-store-app/common/Readme.md

 # Common-Lib

-This is a npm package written by Nodejs, built with common features, used in services.
+This is an npm package written by Nodejs, built with common features, and used in services.

 ### Feature